Gerardo Bedoya: International career

 Bedoya made his debut for the Colombia national team in the 2000 Gold Cup match against Jamaica on 12 February 2000.
 He scored the equalizing goal in the quarter final penalty shootout victory against the USA on 19 February, where he also earned a red card in the last minute of extra time.
 Bedoya was also part of the Colombia squad that won the Copa América 2001, where he played five matches and scored a goal in the semi-finals victory against Honduras.

 He played all five matches at the 2003 Confederations Cup, where Colombia finished in fourth place.
 Bedoya was a starting player in the 2006 FIFA World Cup qualifiers, but was not called up for the 2007 Copa América.
 His last match for the national team was on 1 April 2009, a 2–0 loss against Venezuela.

+Style of play

+Throughout his career, Bedoya mainly played as a central or defensive midfielder, although he was even deployed on the Left flank on occasion, either as a full-back, wing-back, or as a defender, Centre back due to his versatility. he also possessed a powerful shot, and quick reactions, as well as an excellent positional sense and good anticipation, which enabled him to excel in this position; in his prime, he was widely regarded as one of the best defensive midfielders in the world.
+His energetic and combative box-to-box style of play, as well as his pace, tactical awareness and abilities as a ball-winner, he currently holds the record for most red cards (46) received by any player in the history of the game.

 Coaching career

 Following his retirement from his club career, Bedoya went into coaching.
 In his first position as assistant manager with Santa Fe in 2016, he was dismissed from the dugout after 21 minutes of a league fixture against Junior.
 That same year, he became caretaker manager of Santa Fe for one match after the departure of Alexis García, and in 2019 he was again appointed as caretaker manager of Santa Fe and soon after he was confirmed as manager on a permanent basis until the arrival of Harold Rivera.

 Bedoya left Santa Fe at the end of 2021 and in January 2022 he was appointed as manager of Valledupar in the Colombian second tier, but was dismissed in August 2022.
 On 12 May 2023 he returned to Santa Fe for a third stint as caretaker, replacing Harold Rivera who had resigned the previous day.

 In March 2025, Bedoya joined Alexis García's coaching staff at Unión Magdalena as assistant manager, taking García's place on the bench for matches in the 2025 Apertura tournament since the head coach was ineligible to do so for having been in charge of another team in the same tournament.
 The following 29 July Unión Magdalena appointed Bedoya as caretaker manager, following Alexis García's resignation.
 Bedoya himself resigned four days later.